GIfatahTH/states_rebuilder/README.md

 A Flutter state management solution that allows you:
   * to separate your User Interface (UI) representation from your logic classes
   * to easily control how your widgets rebuild to reflect the actual state of your application.
+  * to inject depencies using Injector

+### For State Management see this [Medium Article](https://medium.com/flutter-community/widget-perfect-state-management-in-flutte-is-it-possible-73e76c205620)
+### For Dependency Injection and more elaborate State Management architecture see [this example](https://github.com/GIfatahTH/states_rebuilder-using-Dane-Mackier-Implementation-Guide).

-This Library provides three classes and one method:
+This Library provides Four classes and two methods:

   * The `StatesRebuilder` class.
-Your logics classes will extend this class to create your own business logic BloC (equally can be called ViewModel or Model).
+Your logics classes (viewModels) will extend this class to create your own business logic BloC (equally can be called ViewModel or Model).
   * The `rebuildStates` method.
 You call it inside any of your logic classes that extends `StatesRebuilder`.
 It rebuilds all the mounted 'StateBuilder' widgets.
 It can filter the widgets to rebuild by tag. this is the signature of the `rebuildState`:
   ```dart